MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/design/designing-apps-in-meetings.md

 Apps shared to the meeting stage occupy the same space as a shared screen.
 The stage reorients for all meeting participants.

 >[!Note]
 >Apps shared to the meeting stage is available only for consumption on mobile.
-Once an app is shared to stage from desktop, it is available for all the users on Mobile meeting.
+Once an app is shared to stage from desktop, it is available for all the users on mobile meeting.

 ### Use cases